metamn/react/content/blog/on-design-sytems/index.md

 Where two parts meet, a grey zone forms.
 Bugs in the grey zones doesn’t belong to any of the maintainers.

 This is where stack building implies Herculean efforts.
 Resulting in trade-offs forcing change on the original theory.

+## Updates

+This short study is just the beginning.
+For the latest news please visit [Os Equi](https://osequi.com) my studio focussing on design systems.

 ## Resources